UVM Emergency Management Plan

 - Notify the Chief of Police Services or designee, who will determine whether or not to initiate the emergency notification telephone call list (located at Police Services Dispatch) or selectively notify individuals.

-- If the emergency notification list is initiated, the Associate Vice President for Administrative and Facilities Services, the Associate Vice President for Campus and Student Life, (or the Chief of Police Services in their absence), acting as the Incident Commander, will determine the level of emergency response and the need for activation of the Emergency Operations Group and Emergency Operations Center.
+- If the emergency notification list is initiated, the Associate Vice President for Administrative and Facilities Services, the Vice Provost for Student Affairs, (or the Chief of Police Services in their absence), acting as the Incident Commander, will determine the level of emergency response and the need for activation of the Emergency Operations Group and Emergency Operations Center.

 Response to Level 1 or 2 Incidents